 Larry has represented a wide array of residential, commercial, industrial and institutional developers and builders.
 His strategic approach emphasizes the building of community and political consensus necessary to obtain governmental approvals for land development projects throughout the Washington, DC metropolitan area and nearby jurisdictions.
 He has represented municipal and non-profit clients including the cities of Annapolis, MD and Chesapeake, VA.; the Resolution Trust Corporation; and the National Trust for Historic Preservation.

 A former land planner with the Fairfax County, Virginia Park Authority, Larry brings multi-disciplinary knowledge and experience to his practice.
 His Masters degree in city planning adds credibility to his recommendations to government officials, urban planners and clients.

 As a litigator of administrative land use appeals, he has handled landmark Maryland Court of Appeals cases regarding vested rights, municipal estoppel, transfer of development rights and adequacy of public facilities.
 Examples of these cases include, Permanent Financial Corp v.
 Montgomery County, 518 A.2d 123 (“801 Wayne Avenue”) and West Montgomery Citizens Assoc. v.
 M-NCPPC, 522 A.2d 1328 (“Avenel”).

-Larry’s passion for educating future lawyers is reflected in his serving as Adjunct Professor of Land Use Law at the George Washington University Law School for over 25 years.
+Larry’s passion for educating future lawyers is reflected in his serving as Adjunct Professor of Land Use Law at the George Washington University Law School for nearly 30 years.
 His extensive experience as an educator and lecturer keep him current with the law and enhance his communication skills, thereby maximizing his effectiveness as an advocate for his clients.

 - Successfully litigated case in Court of Appeals of Maryland establishing Maryland law on municipal equitable estoppel and its use as an alternative to vested rights claims.